Drew-Alleman/csgo-hops/README.md

 # csgo-hops
-A CSGO bunny-hop cheat compilied and obfuscated via a python script
+A CSGO bunny-hop cheat compilied and obfuscated with python

 ## Showcase
 ![preview](preview.gif)